spacetelescope/nirspec_pipe_testing_tool/README.md

 From here on, every step of this guide should happen within the conda testig environment.

 NOTE:

 - If you forget what did you name your new environment type:
 ```bash
 conda env list
 ```
 this will list all environments you have created.

 - If you want to remove an old testing environment type:
 ```bash
 conda env remove -n name_of_your_old_environment
 ```

-3. Install the following plugins for the pytests to work properly.
+3. Install the following plugins for PTT to work properly.
 Within the conda testing environment, type:
 ```bash
 pip install msgpack